 Check Your Water Softener Timer Motor

 The timer motor drives everything in the control head: It's in charge of keeping the correct time, pacing the control during the cycles that the unit has to go through, and counting down the days until the next backwash.
-If your timer motor stops working, your water softener will stop working.
+If you’re left with a water softener timer not working, your water softener will also stop working.

 See if the cord for your water softener is still plugged into the outlet.
 If it's plugged in but your water softener still isn't working, you may need to check for power from the GFCI or breaker.